mylove9739/n-body/README.md

 # n-body

-n-body demotration  using C standard
+n-body demotration  using C standard and MPI library